 Our family has been farming this land since 1878.
 In 1998 when we started farming, we knew that good meat comes from good grass and hay.

 So, we set out to improve the soil by testing, then fertilizing where necessary.
 Using cover crops with lime applications and forage analysis.
 This results in high quality hay, reduced carbon footprint and the best tasting locally grown beef.

 Our Forage …

 Our hay consists of a mixture of orchard, timothy, fescue and crimson clover.
-All grown on our farm.
-Rocky Forge Farm produces all the hay we feed our Wagyu.
+At Rocky Forge Farms, we strive to produce all the hay we feed our Wagyu.

 Through regular inspection of the soil, land and hay we can offer premium quality hay that does not require the need for costly transportation thus doing our part to reduce our carbon emissions.

-High quality forage for a slower natural growth.
+High quality forage results in a slower natural growth.

 Our routine …